VikSil/howtoquant-backend/README.md

     check_request_enabled = Signal('request')

+## Deployment on pythonanywhere

+[Here](https://github.com/VikSil/howtoquant-backend/blob/trunk/howtoquant/docs/deployment.md) is a tutorial on how to deploy this project on pythonanywhere web-hosting service.

 ## Past sprints

 Code and release notes of each of the past releases can be found in the respective branch of this repo, as per table below.